 - Liquid from the cooked pork

-While the pork is cooking prepare the barbecue sauce.
-Combine the vinegar, mustard, tomato paste, garlic, salt, cayenne and black pepper in a saucepan.
-Heat at medium, and simmer and stir for about 10 minutes.
-Remove from the heat and set aside.
+When the pork is done, drain the liquid into a large-bottomed pan, skim off some of the fat and simmer until reduced by about half.
+Add the vinegar, mustard, tomato paste, garlic, salt, cayenne and black pepper into the saucepan.
+Heat at medium, and simmer and stir for 10 minutes.

 Pour half of the prepared barbecue sauce over the pork and stir until well coated.
 Serve the pulled pork with a side of the remaining sauce.
 I also recommend serving the pork with some sort of coleslaw.
 When my garden is in full swing I shred cabbage, carrots, onions and raw beets and toss with an oil and vinegar dressing.
-(Recipe to follow) Whatever you do, remember this is the Paleo Diet and therefore NO BUNS are allowed.
-Enjoy!
+(Recipe for Beet and Cabbage Coleslaw or Spicy Cilantro Lime Slaw)